danieljprice/splash/docs/main.rst

 shock front given the initial left and right states.
 This is performed in a separate subroutine (riemannsolver) as there are many different methods by which this can be done (see e.g.
-:raw-latex:`\citealt{toro92}`).
+[Toro92]_).
 The actual subroutine exact_shock
 reconstructs the shock profile (consisting of a rarefaction fan, contact discontinuity and shock, summarised in Figure `[fig:shocktube] <#fig:shocktube>`__), given the post-shock values of pressure and velocity.

 .. figure:: figs/sodshock.pdf
-   :alt: Example of exact solution for one-dimensional shock tube problem (red line) compared to the SPH solution (black line/particles), utilising the exact solutions incorporated in splash
+   :alt: exact solution for one-dimensional shock tube
    :name: fig:shocktube
    :width: 80.0%